Row-Column Mirror Symmetry for Colored Torus Knot Homology: Introduction

 \begin{theorem} Let $R$ be a field.
 Then for all $k, m, n \geq 1$, the positive torus link $T(m, n)$ satisfies

 up to an overall normalization. \end{theorem}

 To our knowledge, this is the first verification of Conjecture \ref{conj: mirr_sym} for nontrivial $\lambda$.

-\begin{example} We illustrate the mirror symmetry phenomenon of Theorem \ref{thm: maintheorem_intro} for the $k$-colored unknot.
-Throughout, we let $\mathcal{L}$ denote the unknot.
-As a direct consequence of Theorem \ref{thm: mainrecursion_intro}, the $y$-ified, $\bigwedge^k$-colored invariant of $\mathcal{L}$ has graded dimension
+\begin{example} We illustrate the mirror symmetry phenomenon of Theorem \ref{thm: maintheorem_intro} for the $k$-colored homology of the unknot $\mathcal{U}$.
+As a direct consequence of Theorem \ref{thm: mainrecursion_intro}, the $y$-ified, $\bigwedge^k$-colored homology of $\mathcal{U}$ has graded dimension